matteocargnelutti/jean-pierre/docs/SETUP.md

 * `Camera resolution` : by default, the camera resolution is set to 500x500, which is a good compromise between performances and range.
 You can set it to whatever you want, but please note that a higher resolution will have an impact on Jean-Pierre's performances.
 * `Password` : this password is needed to connect to the web interface.

-### Change confiugration settings later
+**Note that calling this configuration assistant will not erase your database :** you can hance run it whenever you want to change Jean-Pierre's settings.

 This **configuration assistant** can be called anytime with this command :

 ```shell
 ./jeanpierre.py --do config
 ```

-**Note that calling this configuration assistant will not erase your database :** you can hance run it whenever you want to change Jean-Pierre's settings.
+## Reboot
+**Once the install script has finished working, you may have to reboot your Raspberry Pi in order to make everything boot.**

+Please note that, on startup, it can take up to 2 minutes to have both the scanner and web server working.

+If you've plugged a buzzer on Jean-Pierre, the scanner will make it ring twice to indicate that it works.

+If anything went wrong, please look at the logs, open **install.sh** to see what went wrong by doing things manually **(copy / paste each command line)**.

 # Uninstall
 ```shell